LDixon82/CyberSecurity22/README.md

 - <b>Metricbeat</b>

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.

+- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+An example is the majority of traffic on a website by particular country
+- Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server, such as: Apache.
+An example is Uptime Monitoring which checks the availability and the response time of your website and publicly accessible infrastructure

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: